haydenmclemore-fresnost/math120_final_project/README.md

-# California Water Quality Analysis – MATH 120 (Rough Draft)
+# California Water Quality Analysis

 This project analyzes California water quality data from the California Department of Water Resources (DWR).
 The purpose of this rough draft is to show a clear plan, working code, a reproducible repository, and meaningful progress toward the final project.